German Shepherd Dog: An Ultimate Guide To Dog Owners

 Source: https://www.akc.org/expert-advice/news/most-popular-dog-breeds-2023/

-Physical characteristics of German shepherd
+Physical characteristics: German shepherd

 With time, I learn how dramatically the size of the German shepherd changes.
 I purchased a puppy and observed how fast it grows up with its strong appearance.
 Let me share what I have learnt from my experience about the German shepherd dog’s physical characteristics and behaviour.